Festival & Workshop Descriptions 2018

 *Intro to African Ukulele This unusual offering (I have not seen this anywhere else!) introduces the hypnotic and expressive qualities of African music.
-The music of Mali will be highlighted as we get a feel for the forms and rhythms of this powerful music.
+The music of the Congo, Zimbabwe and Mali will be highlighted as we get a feel for the forms and rhythms of this powerful music.

 *Blues Rhythms Blues music is an amazing American art form.
 It has spawned both Rock'n'Roll and Jazz music.
 Within its simple forms are countless rhythmic patterns.
 We will be looking a few of these and will get some practice with getting an authentic blues feel.

 *Intro to Bossa Nova Cool, breezy, stylish and sophisticated are a few adjectives I've heard used to describe Bossa Nova music.
 In the course of this 90-min. workshop we will get a sense of the elements of this rich and nuanced music from Brazil.
 Of course, Antonio Carlos Jobim's songs will be featured.